webpchecker

 Think you are addicted to sugar?

-You might think you are addicted to sugar.
+It’s that time of year where Halloween candy is everywhere and you might think you are addicted to sugar.

-• white-knuckling it to completely avoid sugar because diet culture labels it as “bad.”
+• You’re white-knuckling it to completely avoid sugar because diet culture labels it as “bad.”
 So when it is available, you feel out of control around it.
 It’s “forbidden fruit.”
 You’re human and you want what you can’t have.
 Did you know that research shows a key difference between a dieter’s mind versus a non-dieters mind?
 A non-dieter will eat a cookie (or two) and move on.
 A dieter will obsess (physical and mental struggle) over whether to have the cookie or not and how many is too many.
 Ugh.

-• you don’t allow yourself to have anything sweet without guilt or shame.
+• You don’t allow yourself to have anything sweet without guilt or shame.
 Don’t forget that humans are born with a sweet taste bud.

-• you lack sweetness in your life, so you crave sweet foods which only temporarily fulfills this need.
+• You lack sweetness in your life, so you crave sweet foods which only temporarily fulfills this need.

 So what does the research say about sugar addiction?